 Tabs are used to securely hold the back into place.
 They can be removed by using a screwdriver, but some people use their hands.
 (We recommend a screwdriver)

 On each side of the back, there are metal posts connected at the seat.
 The brackets of the recliner slide onto those posts and are secured.
-To lock the back into an appropriate position, you simply flip the back.
+To lock the back into an appropriate position, you simply flip it.

 Bolted on Backs